20 Best Relationship Books for Couples to Read Starting Today

-Many writers, psychologists, and therapists write about love and healthy relationships.
-Some books are much better than others and the following list will acquaint you with some of the top reads for couples willing to work on their connection.
+Some books are much better than others and the following list of best books on relationships will acquaint you with some of the top reads.

 There are several love languages identified through the book and examples are provided to illustrate each of the concepts.
-A journal and a questionnaire also rank among the useful tools that Dr. Chapman has envisioned for the purpose of increasing understanding and self-awareness.
+A journal and a questionnaire also rank among the useful tools that Dr. Chapman has envisioned to increase understanding and self-awareness.

-For a long time, The Relationship Cure by John Gottman has ranked among the most popular books about relationships.
+For a long time, The Relationship Cure by John Gottman has ranked most popular among best-selling relationship books.
 There’s a simple reason why – Gottman is a scientist who bases his conclusions on evidence.
-He studied the psychology of successful relationships to identify the components that contribute to such.

 It’s also interesting to point out that the interviewees hold quite interesting views of relationships.
 From single individuals to those in open or polygamous relationships, everyone has their fair share of information to contribute.